Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 Let's explain the last case as the most advanced one.

-Generation of ``choices`` filter list of choice values for Django contenttypes framework is implemented via ``BaseFilterView.get_contenttype_filter()`` method, whose class is a base class for both ``KoGridView`` and it's traditional request counterpart ``ListSortingView`` (see `views`_ for details).
+Generation of ``'choices' filter`` list of choice values for Django contenttypes framework is implemented via ``BaseFilterView.get_contenttype_filter()`` method, whose class is a base class for both ``KoGridView`` and it's traditional request counterpart ``ListSortingView`` (see `views`_ for details).